joshgrib/bn-playground/report.md

 * 717 KB total = 0.000717GB = 13947 initial downloads
 * ~900B after caching = ~12M redownloads
 > write out the equation for how many users it can support

+After initial download:
+* Offline
+* All storage is client-side
+* No network connection needed

+## Desired Use and Impact

+### Learning

+### Simple simulations

+### Additional functionality

+## Future Work

+Electron so you can be fully offline after the initial download
+> Fill in from the todo in the readme

 ## Important Data Structures and Algorithms